AceRoqs/CryptoTools/README.md

 models and fixing security issues, and have studied cryptography since 1991.
 I am quite confident in not being confident.

+There are some obvious problems with the implementation.
+First, ECB is the only mode supported, and there is no direct support for nonces.
+Both of those issues are damning in terms of actual usage.
+There are probably timing attacks that can be done, since there are array lookups that are key-dependent.
+Lastly, from a hardening standpoint, the heap buffers are not zeroed on free, and no attempt is made to prevent hardware register spillage to the stack.

 I first wrote the [Skipjack](http://en.wikipedia.org/wiki/Skipjack_\(cipher\)) code in 1998.
 Surprisingly, it built without errors in Visual Studio 2010.
 I have since tried to modernize it to modern C++ in VS2015.